AAFC-Bioinfo-AAC/pork-vision/README.md

 ## PARAMETERS

-To address the extensive number of parameters used in the PorkVision source code, we have created a dedicated `parameters.md` file located in the `docs/` directory.
+To address the extensive number of parameters used in the PorkVision source code, there is a dedicated `parameters.md` file located in the `docs/` directory.
 This document serves as a centralized and structured reference for all parameters categorized by their role in the process.

 ### Navigating `parameters.md`